Sakshi41777/myportfolio/README.md

 ## 🧠 My Role

 I am proud to share that **the entire design and code was created by me**.
-From wireframing the layout to implementing it line by line, every part of this portfolio reflects my individual effort and creativity.
+From wireframing the layout to implementing it line by line, every part of this portfolio reflects my individual effort and creativity

-## 🤖 Use of ChatGPT

-To clarify with full transparency:

-- I used **ChatGPT only for guidance and suggestions**.
-- No code was copy-pasted or directly generated without my understanding.
-- I mainly took help in:
-  - Improving existing code logic
-  - Making the UI color scheme more aesthetic and visually balanced
-  - Getting suggestions on better structure and user flow
-- All **final design decisions** were made solely by me.
-- No part of this project is copied from third-party templates or sources.